ondrejholecek/fortidebug/README.md

 - Definiton of different FortiGate models that is needed by some utilities (e.g. NIC to NP mapping).
 - Utilities that use both of the previous parts to merge and present the collected outputs in a human friendly form.

-At this moment the utilities should work on any Mac and Linux with python2.7.
-Testing on Windows 10 is planned.
+At this moment (Sep 7, 2018) all the utilities were tested and work correctly on (all 64bit):
+- MacOS High Sierra (10.13.6) with [Homebrew](https://brew.sh/)
+- Linux Debian 10 (Buster)
+- Linux Debian 9 (Stretch)
+- Windows 10

+Note that Debian 8 (Jessie) does not have the right version of Paramiko and it is quite challenging to make this program running there.
+I would rather suggest to upgrade to supported Debian version.

 ## Installing prerequisites